Resolving markets

 Last updated

 After a market has been created, it may be resolved at anytime if the criteria defined in the market description has been met.
 The market description will contain a set of rules by which the market can be resolved.
-These rules are defined by the market creators.
+These rules will be referenced against the market source field to verify whether a market is resolvable or not.

-This process initiates a six hour challenge window during which anyone can dispute the proposed resolution.
+This process initiates a twelve hour challenge window during which anyone can dispute the proposed resolution.

 If the conditions necessary to resolve a market have indeed been met, and there are no disputes, the market will successfully resolve to the proposed outcome at the end of the challenge period.

-By resolving a market correctly, resolvers receive a reward from the protocol based on the pre-defined _rewardAmount
+By resolving a market correctly to YES or NO, resolvers receive a reward from the protocol based on the pre-defined _rewardAmount

 for that market.
 The reward and bond pledged by the resolver is automatically released to them in the initial redemption transaction, which can be executed by anyone who redeems YES or NO tokens.